UABACM/first-contribution-uab/README.md

 Celebrate your contribution and share it with your friends on Discord

 You could join our Discord if you need any help or have any questions.
-[Join Discord team](https://acmatuab.org/discord).
+[Join Our Discord](https://acmatuab.org/discord).